capogreco/arc_test/README.md

 # Monome Arc Web Client

-A web-based client for the Monome Arc using Deno and the Web Serial API.
+A minimal web-based client for the Monome Arc using Deno and the Web Serial API.
 This project allows you to connect directly to a Monome Arc device from your web browser without needing serialosc middleware.

 ## Features

 - Direct Web Serial API connection to Monome Arc
 - Real-time encoder position tracking
-- Visual LED ring feedback
+- Minimal visual interface for LED ring feedback
 - Support for 2025 edition pushbutton
-- Interactive LED control via clicking
+- Basic LED control
-- Adjustable brightness control
 - Real-time logging

 ## Requirements